Flash suppressor: Types

 A number of different flash suppressing designs have been used over the years.
-The simplest is a cone placed on the end of the barrel, which was used on the late-World War II jungle-combat versions of the Lee–Enfield, the Rifle No. 5 Mk I variant, intended for use in the Pacific (the jungles of Malaya).
+The simplest is a cone placed on the end of the barrel, which was used on the late-World War II jungle-combat versions of the Lee–Enfield, the rifle No. 5 Mk I variant, intended for use in the Pacific (the jungles of Malaya).
 More modern solutions tend to use a "basket" with several slits or holes cut in it, as seen on the M16 and other small-bore weapons.
 Cone-shaped flash eliminators are also evident on the ZB vzor 26 machine gun, and on the turret-mounted aircraft machine guns of British WWII heavy bombers, which were used mostly at night.

 Duckbill flash suppressors have upper and lower "prongs" and direct gases to the sides.
 Early M60 machine guns and some Armalite AR-10, Armalite AR-15 and early M16 models featured this type of flash suppressor.
 One disadvantage is that the prongs can become entangled with vines or other natural vegetation and objects in the field.

 "Birdcage type" flash suppressors still have prongs, but feature a ring on the front to prevent vegetation entanglement between the prongs.
 The closed bottom port of the M16A2 design makes the device function as a compensator.
-Both designs require indexing with a crush washer which unfortunately contributes to flash signature.
+Both designs require indexing with a crush washer which increases flash signature.

 The Vortex Flash Hider is a design developed in 1984, with a patent secured in 1995.
-The Vortex is somewhat reminiscent of the original "three-prong flash hider" found on the original Vietnam-era M-16.
+The Vortex is somewhat reminiscent of the original "three-prong flash hider" found on the original Vietnam-era M16.
 However, the Vortex is more robust and makes use of four solid tines, which are equally spaced and angled 6° from a centerline, while the slots of the body incorporate a 5-, 10-, and 15-degree twisted helix design, which eliminates up to 99% of visible muzzle flash by having the flash break up at multiple locations and angles.

 The Noveske Rifleworks KX-3 is a flash suppressor intended for use on shorter barreled rifles and aids in reliability.
 The back pressure generated through this type of flash suppressor helps to cycle the rifle.
 Noveske patterned this design on the muzzle brake found on the Soviet AKS-74U carbine, where it was explicitly used for this purpose.
 Essentially it is the cone-shaped suppressor of the AKS-74U within a chamber.
-Some other examples of cone-shaped hiders are found on the Bren machine gun, the .303 Rifle No 5 Mk 1 "Jungle Carbine" and some models of the RPK and German MG3.
+Some other examples of cone-shaped hiders are found on the Bren machine gun, the .303 rifle No 5 Mk 1 "jungle carbine" and some models of the RPK and German MG3.